hhxc-0/loud_llama/README.md

 3. **Interact with the Assistant**:
    - Speak into the microphone when **"Recording..."** is displayed.
    - Wait for the assistant's vocal response.
-   - To stop the conversation, simply stop speaking.
+   - To pause the conversation, simply stop speaking.
+   - You will need to press Enter to resume the conversation or enter 'bye' to exit.

 ## Compatibility